Xander-Watson/Pro-Langs-Intro/README.md

 ## Welcome to Pro-Langs-Intro!!!

-You can get Hello World programs in different programming languages here!
+You can get the Hello World program in different programming languages here!